iawia002/lux/README.md

 ### Proxy
 #### HTTP proxy

-You can specify an HTTP proxy via `-x` option:
+An HTTP proxy can be specified with the `-x` option:

 ```console
 $ annie -x http://127.0.0.1:7777 -i https://www.youtube.com/watch?v=Gnbch2osEeo
 ```

 #### SOCKS5 proxy

-You can also use `-s` option to specify a SOCKS5 proxy:
+A SOCKS5 proxy can be specified with the `-s` option:

 ```console
 $ annie -s 127.0.0.1:1080 -i https://www.youtube.com/watch?v=Gnbch2osEeo